Elon Musk revises Twitter financing plan; shares jump

 The filing with the Securities and Exchange Commission didn't go into much detail on where Musk will get the additional equity, but emphasized he is still trying to persuade his friend and former Twitter CEO Jack Dorsey -- a supporter of the buyout -- to throw his stock into the financing package.

-Dorsey, also a Twitter cofounder, owns a 2.4% stake currently worth about $700 million, based on the company's closing stock price Wednesday, according to FactSet Research.
-Musk owns a nearly 9.6% stake worth $2.7 billion.
+Dorsey, also a Twitter cofounder, owns a 2.4% stake currently worth about US$700 million, based on the company's closing stock price Wednesday, according to FactSet Research.
+Musk owns a nearly 9.6% stake worth US$2.7 billion.

+Wednesday was also Dorsey's last day as a member of Twitter's board, a date established when he resigned as CEO last November.

 Even assuming the share price rise continues into regular trading Thursday, Twitter is still changing hands well below the $54.20 per share that Musk agreed to pay just a month ago.